Code-Institute-Submissions/Gwen-Bradbury-MS1/README.md

 ### Existing Features-

-* __Home__ - A picture and brief introduction to what my website is about.
+* __Home__ - A picture and introduction to what my website is about.
+This page also includes a brief history on women in aviation and a sneak peak into the information on the following pages, set out in different sections.

 * __Meet the aviatrices__ - Pictures and quotes from female pilots discussing what they love about flying.
+The quotes have a scroll bar to make the page look more tidy and are in a card layout with the image sitting above the pilots name and quote.

 * __Gallery__ - In flight images taken on various flights to hopefully give the viewer a closer look into the life of a pilot.
+The images are accompanied by a small decription outlining a few flight details.

 * __Find out more__ - A model and form that allows potential pilots to request more information by leaving their name and email address.
+This allows for more specific questions to be answered they may not relate to every individual.

 ## Technologies used.